ritik8004/drupal_assignment/solrconf/README.md

 The `schema_extra_fields.xml` defines an extra dynamic field for English and Arabic text.

 Note: The `search_api_solr_multilingual` module defined an undefined text field type (`text_und`) which was duplicated by the default field type.
 That has been manually removed.

+Elevated search is also added with `elevate.xml`.
+This allows the platform to raise specific results for specific terms.
+This will apply across all sites on ACSF.